Arshadee/basicparser/README.md

 **Parsing:**
 * Convert the string expression of node and their relations into a hierarchical, tree structure, depicting their relations parent + children.<br>
-   * Must force Validation Rules stated below
+   * Must force Validation Rules stated below.
 * Display the expression tree

 For example :